Zainul Abidin (politician)

-Zainul Abidin bin Mohamed Rasheed (born 17 March 1948) is a Singaporean diplomat, former politician and journalist.
-A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing Eunos ward of Aljunied Group Representation Constituency between 2001 and 2011 and Cheng San Group Representation Constituency representing Punggol East ward from 1997 to 2001.
+Zainul Abidin bin Mohamed Rasheed (Note: Jawi: زین العابدین بن محمد رشيد) (born 17 March 1948) is a Singaporean diplomat, former politician and journalist.
+A former member of the governing People's Action Party (PAP), Zainul has been the Member of Parliament (MP) representing Eunos ward of Aljunied Group Representation Constituency between 2001 and 2011 and Cheng San Group Representation Constituency representing Punggol East ward from 1997 to 2001.

 He previously served as Senior Minister of State for Foreign Affairs between 2006 and 2011 and the Mayor of North East District from 2001 to 2009.
 He has been serving as Singapore Ambassador to the State of Kuwait and Special Envoy to the Middle East.

 Education

 Zainul attended Jalan Daud Primary School and Raffles Institution before graduating from the National University of Singapore where he majored in economics.
 He was also awarded the Gold Outstanding Young Singaporean Award in 1974.

 Career

 Journalistic career

-Zainul Abidin was a journalist with Singapore Press Holdings between 1976 and 1996, working as an editor for the Asia News Bulletin, Berita Harian and The Sunday Times, and then Associate Editor of The Straits Times, before being seconded to the government sector.
+Zainul worked as a journalist with Singapore Press Holdings between 1976 and 1996, working as an editor for the Asia News Bulletin, Berita Harian and The Sunday Times, and then Associate Editor of The Straits Times, before being seconded to the government sector.